Presidency of Ulysses S. Grant: Treaty of Washington

-The American fleet was fired upon by a Korean fort, but there was little damage.
-Rogers gave the Korean government ten days to apologize or begin talks, but the Royal Court kept silent.
-After ten days passed, on June 10, Rogers began a series of amphibious assaults that destroyed 5 Korean forts.
-These military engagements were known as the Battle of Ganghwa.
-Several hundred Korean soldiers and three Americans were killed.
-Korea still refused to negotiate, and the American fleet sailed away.
+Korea

+In 1871, the Grant administration sought to open Korea and the United States in a trade agreement.
+In May 1871, the U.S. Minister to China ordered a squadron of Navy ships to Seoul to pressure the Korean government to sign a trade treaty with the United States, similar to opening up trade with Japan in 1854, by Commodore Matthew Perry.
+The Koreans resisted and sent a fleet of ships to block the entrance of the Han River to prevent the U.S. Navy from reaching Seoul.
+On May 30, 1871, Rear Admiral John Rodgers with a fleet of five ships, part of the Asiatic Squadron, arrived at the mouth of the Salee River below Seoul.
+The Koreans fired on the U.S. ships with little damage done.
+Rogers demanded an apology from the Koreans and open trade negotiations, but the Koreans refused to comply.
+On June 10, Rogers attacked and destroyed several Korean forts.
+This attack was called the Battle of Ganghwa, which resulted in 250 Koreans and three Americans killed.
+The Koreans still refused to negotiate, and the American fleet sailed away.
 The Koreans refer to this 1871 U.S. military action as Shinmiyangyo.
 Grant defended Rogers in his third annual message to Congress in December 1871.
-After a change in regimes in Seoul, in 1881, the U.S. negotiated a treaty – the first treaty between Korea and a Western nation.

-Native American affairs
+Native American policy

 After the very bloody frontier wars in the 1860s, Grant sought to build a "peace policy" toward the tribes.
-He emphasized appointees who wanted peace, and were favorable toward religious groups.
-In the end, however, the western warfare grew worse.
+He emphasized appointees who wanted peace and were favorable toward religious groups.
+In the end, however, the Western warfare grew worse.
 Grant declared in his 1869 Inaugural Address that he favored "any course toward them which tends to their civilization and ultimate citizenship."
 In a bold step, Grant appointed his aide General Ely S. Parker, Donehogawa (a Seneca), the first Native American Commissioner of Indian Affairs.
 Parker met some opposition in the Senate until Attorney General Hoar said Parker was legally able to hold the office.
 The Senate confirmed Parker by a vote of 36 to 12.
-During Parker's tenure Native wars dropped from 101 in 1869 to 58 in 1870.
+During Parker's tenure, Native wars dropped from 101 in 1869 to 58 in 1870.